 Benefits of Radicchio

-This beautiful veggie has a slightly more spicey and bitter taste than cabbage.
+This beautiful veggie has a slightly more spicy and bitter taste than cabbage.
 When paired with a hint of sweet, like my pomegranate dressing, radicchio’s flavor really comes to life.
-I love the pops of flavor adding radicchio to my salads takes on, not to forget the loads of vitamin K it offers.
+I love the pops of flavor adding radicchio to my salads takes on, not forgetting the loads of vitamin K it offers.
 Just one serving of radicchio provides you with 243% of your daily vitamin K needs.
-Amazing right?
-We all can use more vitamin K as it aids in our skin’s healing process, fights off inflammation and swelling.
+We all could use more vitamin K as it aids in our skin’s healing process and fights off inflammation and swelling.

 Benefits of Pomegranates

-Fruit is the most life-enhancing food we can put into our bodies, and I love eating a variety of fruits that are in season, like pomegranates.
-These tasty bright red gems are easily sourced in the winter months and they stay good for long periods of time.
+Fruit is the most life-enhancing food we can put into our bodies.
+That why I love eating a variety of fruits that are in season, like pomegranates.
+These tasty, bright red gems are easily sourced in the winter months and they stay good for long periods of time.
 They make a beautiful addition to salads and are bursting with life force.

 When we eat pomegranates, we take it all of its energy and amazing nutrients.
-I love eating this tasty fruit quite often as they are high in antioxidants, vitamins A and C, and fiber.
-Plus they contain minerals such as calcium, potassium, and iron.
-They are a healthy way to satisfy your sweet tooth too!
-When looking for a pomegranate, look for those with unblemished, shiny skins and which feel heavy for their size, as these are often the juiciest.
+I love eating this tasty fruit quite often as it is high in antioxidants, vitamins A and C, and fiber.
+Plus pomegranates contain minerals such as calcium, potassium, and iron.
+They are a healthy way to satisfy your sweet tooth, too!
+When looking for a pomegranate, look for those with unblemished, shiny skins, which feel heavy for their size, as these are often the juiciest.